HarishVijendiran1997/vidtube-backend/README.md

-#Backend project - vidtube
+# Backend project - vidtube

-*set up done only for user controller*
+### VidTube is a backend project built with Node.js, Express, and MongoDB for managing video content.
+It includes user authentication, video uploads, comments, likes, and more, providing a solid foundation for a video-sharing platform.